TUF Leadership Development Program “Every youth has a dream and can learn to realize it.”

 - Have proven leadership and/or community service record

-- Have strong commitment to help others setting goals and achieving breakthroughs
+- Have strong commitment to help others achieving breakthroughs and drives change in Partner School

 - High proficiency in English and Chinese